Wednesday, January 30, 2013

 Chapter 5: The Lady from Lumpoho

-My grandmother's maiden name is Lotimboi Binte Gumpai.
-She was a petite woman, typical of the small built rural Dusun women in those days.
-It is speculated that she married my grandfather in 1927 when she was 14 years old.
-By then, my grandfather was in his mid-forties.
-In those days, it was fairly common for indigenous maidens to marry at such young age!
+My grandmother's maiden name was Lotimboi Binte Gumpai.
+She was a petite woman, typical of the small-frame rural Dusun women of her time.
+It is believed that she married my grandfather in 1927, when she was just 14 years old.
+By then, my grandfather was already in his mid-forties.
+Such early marriage was quite common among indigenous communities in those days!

 13.8.1913 - 28.1.1981

-After marriage, they lived in a traditional bamboo house in Kampong Pulutan, Menggatal.
-She had two children with my grandfather.
-My mother was born a year after marriage in 1928 and my uncle two years later.
+After the marriage, my grandparents settled in a traditional bamboo house in Kampong Pulutan, Menggatal.
+My grandmother had two children with my grandfather - my mother, who was born a year after marriage in 1928, and my uncle, born two years later.

 In 1950 when she was 37, her husband (my grandfather) passed away at the age of 68.
-Unlike many Kadazan women who remarried after the spouses passed away, she did not marry again and remained a widow for the next 31 years.
-She passed away at the age of 68 in 1981 in the same place where she had spent all her life after her marriage.
+Unlike many Kadazan women of her time who remarried after losing their spouses, she chose to remain a widow, living alone for the next 31 years.
+She passed away in 1981, also at the age of 68, in the same village where she had spent her entire married life.

 Ingredients & tools for betel chewing.

-Her interest to market local produce never ceased even after her two children had grown up, married and started their own families.
+During the off-season, when fruit was scare, she tapped rubber to help support the family.
+Her determination to market local produce never waned - not even after her two children had grown up, married and started families of their own.
+Her industrious spirit was unwavering and deeply inspiring.

-When my then GF first visited KK back in 1978, she was taken to a tamu in Menggatal where my grandmother used to market her produce.
-She is seen at the left.
-The tamu has not changed much in 1978!
+When my then girl friend first visited KK back in 1978, she was taken to the tamu in Menggatal - the very market where my grandmother used to sell her produce.
+In the photo, my GF is seen at the left.
+Remarkably, the tamu hasn't changed much by then; it still retained the rustic charm of earlier days!

 Sometimes, I still missed her.
-I wished I had known her more....
+I wished I had taken the time to know her better.

 Bambangan